MyMalcom/malcom-lib-android/doc/Configuration.md

 ###Secondary splash screen

-Copy and paste the following layout to the layout file of your activity.
+In order to display the splash image in an activity copy and paste the following layout to the layout file of your activity.
 You might have to tweak it a little depending on your needs:

 ```xml
 <LinearLayout